VASER Liposuction – finesse meets power in liposuction.

 What is the recovery like after VASER lipo?

 Most people need 1-3 weeks of downtime after VASER lipo.
 The recovery after VASER lipo is similar to liposuction in general but can be a little faster.
 There is a period of bruising, swelling, and discomfort.
+Sometimes we will see more swelling after VASER liposuction than other liposuction techniques.
+The theory is that the liquified fat “clog up” the lymphatic drainage pathways.
+For this reason, we will typically recommend massage after VASER lipo procedures.
 Compression garments are used, and the activity level is minimized to prevent excessive swelling.
 Patients with multiple treatment areas or large volumes of liposuction can expect more swelling and a longer recovery.

 Is VASERlipo a good option for weight loss?